zzzprojects/learn-orm/tutorials/ssms/create-database-backup.md

 It is sometimes useful to copy a database from one computer to another, whether for testing, checking consistency, developing software, running reports, creating a mirror database, or, possibly, to make the database available to remote-branch operations.

-After connecting to the appropriate instance of the Microsoft SQL Server Database Engine, in Object Explorer, expand the server tree.
+After connecting to the Microsoft SQL Server Database Engine's appropriate instance, in Object Explorer, expand the server tree.

 <img src="images/create-database-backup-1.png" alt="Connect to SQL Server Instance">